How to Avoid Microplastics: 15 Simple Everyday Tips

 6. Limit Takeout and Fast Food

 All plastics are made with a mix of chemicals that give them specific material properties.
-These chemicals can transfer from food packaging into the food or drink we consume, especially when in direct contact.
+These chemicals can transfer from food packaging into the food or drink we consume, especially when the two are in direct contact.

 Fast food often comes in plastic-lined wrappers, containers, and cups, which release microplastics when exposed to heat.
 This means that not only is the packaging contributing to pollution, but it also has the potential to release harmful chemicals into the food we eat.